Pan's Labyrinth Movie Review

-Pan's Labyrinth is not what you'd expect from the trailers.
-The advertisements have marketed Pan's Labyrinth as one girl's descent into an underworld of fantasy and frightening creatures, an R-rated, adult fairy tale, but it is really not that.
-The movie is a drama set in 1944 Spain where the country is ruled by brutal soldiers who do their duty without question and where a resistance is slowly cropping up to fight back.
+Despite what you may recall of Pan's Labyrinth, movie is a drama set in 1944 Spain where the country is ruled by brutal soldiers who do their duty without question and where a resistance is slowly cropping up to fight back.
 Many characters die, often in brutal and unpleasant ways, and that brings us to Ofelia (Ivana Baquero), a young girl who has traveled to the countryside with her pregnant mother to stay with her vicious step father on the edge of the front lines.
-As her mother struggles through a difficult pregnancy and the war rages on under the guidance of her "new father", Ofelia encounters a fairy who leads her to a creepy faun creature who informs her that she is the long lost daughter of the underworld king and that she must complete three tasks to return underground.
+As her mother struggles through a difficult pregnancy and the war rages on under the guidance of her "new father," Ofelia encounters a fairy who leads her to a creepy faun creature who informs her that she is the long lost daughter of the underworld king and that she must complete three tasks to return underground.

 The movie is about many things.
 It is about a child's innocence during war, a government's resistance to what is moral and right, about the rights of people to fight for what they believe in, and so on and so forth.
 For those looking for political commentary, the allusions are subtle, but they are there nonetheless. del Toro's comparison of Spain's fascist regime to modern America is clear, as the soldiers in this tiny government defy their morals and proceed with no questions asked.
 It takes the youngest of them all, the new generation, to stand up for what is right.